mapbox/mapbox-upload/README.md

 mapbox-upload
 -------------
 Library for interfacing with the Mapbox upload API.

+:warning: This library is no longer accepting feature requests.
 For a more robust and up-to-date Mapbox CLI, we recommend using [mapbox-cli-py](https://github.com/mapbox/mapbox-cli-py), which provides access to uploads and other services.

 ## Authentication